|Application Deadline||Decision Notification|

 Provide an example of your leadership– professional or personal– and explain what you learned about yourself through the experience.
 (300 words)

 Every year Emory’s leadership essay question centers round former Chairman and CEO of The Coca-Cola Company Roberto C. Goizueta’s leadership style.
 However, this question is tweaked a little bit every year.
-In 2013-14 application, through this essay question the applicants were asked to discuss their potential ‘contribution’ to Emory ‘as a student and as an alumnus’.
-In 2015-16, applicants were required to explain the ‘good’ they have done to an organization and ‘the impact of their actions’.
-This year’s leadership question remains unchanged from last year wherein the candidates were asked to share their leadership experience (personal or professional) and what they learned about themselves through that experience.
+In the 2013-14 application, through this essay question, the applicants were asked to discuss their potential ‘contribution’ to Emory ‘as a student and as an alumnus’.
+Last year, they were required to explain the ‘good’ they have done to an organization and ‘the impact of their actions’.

-Through this straight forward leadership question ,the Emory Ad Com expect you to recount a personal or professional leadership experience and explain the learnings you have gleaned about yourselves through the experience.
-The prompt offers you a broad choice as you can choose your stories/ examples from your professional life, personal life or community involvement.
-Still, I would prefer a professional leadership experience, unless you think your example from personal realm or community involvement is really an outstanding one.
+This year, through this straight forward leadership, question the Emory AD Com expect you to recount a personal or professional leadership experience and explain the learnings you have gleaned about yourselves through the experience.
+The prompt offers you a broad choice as you can choose your stories/ examples from your professional life, personal life, or community involvement.
+Still, I would prefer a professional leadership experience, unless you think your example from the personal realm or community involvement is really an outstanding one.

 How to structure your essay?